1up-lab/pagekit-twig/README.md

 This is a [Twig](http://twig.sensiolabs.org/) extension for the [Pagekit CMS](http://pagekit.com/).
 It basically allows you to use twig as a template engine.
-You can find this extension in the [official marketplace](http://pagekit.com/marketplace/view/twig).

 ## Installation